-Herry Wiputra, Chief Technology Officer, Campaign Monitor
+Herry Wiputra, CTO Campaign Monitor

 The technology startup ecosystem is booming.
 As more companies enter this highly competitive space, how can incumbents ensure they stay ahead of the curve?
 With customers demanding instant solutions to problems within software, what adjustments will existing technology businesses make to ensure they stay agile enough to keep customers happy?